AndriiLab/Minimal_API_Demo/readme.md

-﻿# Minimal API demo inplementation on .NET Core 6
+﻿# Minimal API demo implementation on .NET Core 6

  An attempt to implement minimal API.
 ### Features: